 jimclatfelter.neocities.com

-This website is for sharing my web apps, digital art, poems and my three interpretations of the Dao De Jing by Laozi.
+This website is for sharing my web apps, digital art, poems and my interpretations of the Dao De Jing by Laozi.
 I designed the text and image apps, and Claude AI wrote the code.

 ————————————————————————————————————